-There have been a few changes in the industry over the past several months, and this final blog includes new information, updates and additional resources we've learned about.
+There have been a few changes in the industry over the past few years, and this final blog includes new information, updates and additional resources we've learned about.
 We are also summarizing a few key take-away points.
 Finally, this blog post links later to a PDF file of online resources with useful information related to the certification, study materials, examinations, and more.

 Points to Remember:

 - Certification offers value.
 Whether earned through the American Concrete Institute (ACI), Asphalt Institute (AI), National Institute for Certification in Engineering Technologies® (NICET), or the National Ready Mixed Concrete Association (NRMCA), a technician certification indicates more than a passing score on the written and/or performance exam.
 It also shows the industry that you have gained additional expertise and skills that strengthen your value in the workforce and career.
 It gives you that competitive edge, especially with state and federal government entities which must align with the Federal Highway Administration's Code of Federal Regulations, 23 CFR, Part 637 when awarding contracts.

 - There is often a progression of higher-level certifications that must be followed from the lowest rung to the highest.
 NICET certifications are a perfect example, as this organization offers programs in asphalt, concrete and soils certifications with specific designations starting at Level I Technician in Training and progressing to Level IV Senior Engineering Technician.

 - Prepare for and test through a recognized state or national entity.
 Including those listed above, numerous other industry-recognized organizations offer training/study materials, preparation classes, and testing for certification and recertification.
 This group includes, but is certainly not limited to, the National Center for Asphalt Technology (NCAT) at Auburn University, state Departments of Transportation (DOT), colleges and universities – which often partner with their state DOT, ASTM, and AASHTO, National Asphalt Pavement Association, the Federal Highway Administration and National Highway Institute, and more.
 Keep in mind that your years of experience may not be all you need to get that certification.
 It's important to prepare sufficiently and thoroughly as the certification exams are detailed, and may include both a written and hands-on performance component.

 Here's What's New: